RLOpenCatalyst/rg-doc/source/Features.rst

 3. Terminate action : You can terminate the product through “Terminate” action.

-4. SSH/RDP action : Choose options like “SSH/RDP”.
-Through this you can connect to the server.
+4. SSH/RDP action : You can connect to the instance in a new window through "SSH" action.

-Fill the following Details
+Fill the following details

 .. list-table::
    :widths: 50, 50